danielsaidi/website_danielsaidi/collections/_lyrics/sgt-black/november-session/decision-over.md

 Don’t want to be a needle in your eyes
 Don’t want to be there for you to moralize

-But it’s over, it’s over now
+But it’s over
+It’s over now
+Decision: over
-Decision: over, it’s over now
+It’s over now